snakemode/depict-it/readme.md

     timeout: this.waitForUsersFor
   }, player.clientId);
 ```

-They each contain a `kind` of `instruction`, which will allow our clients to process these messages differently than the standard `connection` messages.
-And they also each have a `type` - which varies depending on the phase of the game currently playing.
+They each contain a property called `kind` with a value of `instruction`, which will allow the clients to process these messages differently to the standard `connection` messages.
+They also each have a `type` - which varies depending on the phase of the game currently playing.

 The `Handlers` control which message `types` they send, but they'll always also contain a `value`.